ailisc97/Milestone_Project_2/README.md

 This results are a .xlsx file and will need excel to open. <br>
 All Pages were run through the [W3C HTML Validator](https://validator.w3.org/), there was no errors.<br>
 CSS Stylesheet was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri),there was no errors.
-JS Page was ran through [JShint](https://jshint.com/)
+JS Page was ran through [JShint](https://jshint.com/), there was no errors.
 <br>

+* As a First Time user,I want to easily and quickly navigate the website to play the Pong Game.
+* As a First Time user, I want to easily and quickly navigate the website to send my Ping Pong Scores.
+* As a First Time user, I want to access the Social Media links.
-* As a First Time user,
+* As a First Time user, I want to where the website was made.

+* As a Returning User, I want to know how to contact the makers of the game.
-* As a Returning user,
+* As a Returning user, I want to keep inputting my scores into the form, to recieve stickers.

+* As a Frequent user, I want to get better and better at playing the game so my score can increase.
-* As a Frequent user,
+* As a Frequent user, I want to keep inputting my scores into the form, to recieve stickers.

 ### Issues and Resolutions to issues found during testing